mikepan/GameEngineBook/text/chapter02.md

 Having independent files allows for a big team to work together on separated assets.
 It also helps for individual versioning control.
 It may seem like overkill for a small project, but it's a good practice that scales up pretty well.

-\*\*\* Begin Note

-Version Control
+> **Version Control**
+>

-Version control is any system you can find to organize the version of your files.
+> Version control is any system you can find to organize the version of your files.
 If you keep daily backups of your production files in a separate folder, then you are doing version control.
 In practical terms, there are more modern ways to accomplish this, without having to handle file renaming and manually filled log files[md]namely SVN, Git, and Bazaar.
+>

-Blender files are not optimal when it comes to merging.
+> Blender files are not optimal when it comes to merging.
 (Given that they are binaries, you either roll back a file entirely or do it manually.)
 Thus, working with individual components can help you overcome that.

-\*\*\* End Note

-# Datablocks
+## Datablocks

 In the previous chapter, we introduced you to the concept of datablocks.
 Linked datablocks (for example, a texture datablock used by a material datablock) don't even need to be part of the same file.
 In our project, we will use it to a certain extent.
 What are the criteria here?